 Administration of a trust is the process of carrying out the wishes of the trust maker(s) through the management of trust property, the payment of debts and expenses, and the distribution of assets to beneficiaries.
 This process may be necessary during times of incapacity of the trust maker(s), and after the death of the trust maker(s).

 Because a trust is effective upon signing, an administration may commence immediately upon the occurrence of incapacity or death.
 This allows the process to be private and prompt in circumstances where the estate is simple and the interested persons all get along, and can help to minimize pubic exposure and cost where the estate is more complex.

-It is strongly recommended that a trustee seek legal assistance or advice during an administration, due to the obligations and duties imposed on the trustee by the California Probate Code.
+It is strongly recommended that a trustee seek legal assistance or advise during an administration, due to the obligations and duties imposed on the trustee by the California Probate Code.
 However, legal assistance may also be needed at times by a beneficiary or other interested person.
-In all cases, Coggins Legal is available to help you through the administration process and provide you with the legal support and guidance you may require.
+In all cases, Coggins Legal PC is available to help you through the administration process and provide you with the legal support and guidance you may require.